Tools of the Trade

 The place I register almost all my domains.
 Easy and has good service.

 For some reason I can't register Swiss domains through Namecheap, so I use Gandi.
 They're an ethical company with high-minded ideals, so it's no hardship.
 They also have good customer service - I've had to mail their support a few times (because of my own ineptitude).
-A fraction more expensive than Namecheap.
+A bit more expensive than Namecheap and with some quirks I could live without.

 I also think Squarespace is a great choice for newbies.
 It's more expensive (10 dollars a month instead of 3 or 4) but you WILL save time because you don't have to update plugins and handle all the insanely stupid shit Wordpress feeds you.
 Don't listen to people who say you can't make money with it.
 They are wrong.